On p-adic haromonic Maass functions: Harmonic Maass forms

 These maps yield the exact sequences

+(See Corollary 3.8 of \cite{BruinierFunke}).
 Here, the space $S_k^{\perp}(N;\C)$ is a distinguished subspace of $M^{!}_k(N;\C)$ consisting of those forms with vanishing constant term at all cusps and which are orthogonal to the cusp forms $S_k(N;\C)$ with respect to the regularized Petersson inner product described below.